|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 (All episodes watched):

 There seems to be a distinct genre in anime in which a teenager (usually male) discovers a new and unusual sport and seeks to become one of the best at it.
 Here, it's ballroom dancing.
 I had mixed feelings about this show.
-I was modestly curious about this activity, and Tatara seems to have a halfway decent personality.
-The fact that a girl he likes is another dance student is alluring.
-On the other hand, It's hard to believe that anybody would instantly fall in love with any sport to such a degree that they would practice until they had blood on their feet.
-Tatara personality isn't detailed enough to explain that.
+I was modestly curious about this activity, and Tatara seemed to have a halfway decent personality.
+The fact that a girl he likes is another dance student was alluring.
+On the other hand, it was hard to believe that anybody would instantly fall in love with any sport to such a degree that they would practice until they had blood on their feet.
+Tatara's personality isn't detailed enough to explain that.
 He is starting off from such a level of gross ignorance and incompetence that it's hard to believe that it would ever be possible for him to be a champion.
 The confusing mixed signals we get (he's good/he sucks) about his talent frustrated me.
-Is he doing this mostly to attract the girl he likes, or does he really have an instantaneous passion for ballroom dancing?
+Is he doing this mostly to attract the girl he likes, or does he really have an instantaneous passion and immense innate talent for ballroom dancing?
 I was tempted to download this show but save it to watch at some indefinite point in the future; but I watched episode three and enjoyed it.
-The reason the still thoroughly amateur Tatara makes his first appearance in a competition is unlikely but not impossible, and I couldn't help wondering what the deal is with the expert rising star who he must substitute for.
+The reason the still thoroughly amateur Tatara makes his first appearance in a competition is unlikely but not impossible, and I couldn't help wondering what the deal was with the expert rising star who he must substitute for.
 I decided that for now I'd continue watching after all.
-Ballroom will only be twelve episodes long, after all, so I'm not risking much.
+Surely Ballroom would only be twelve episodes long, after all, so I didn't feel that I was risking much.